Ops Command Center v3.2.1

 Prompts are prototypes.
 They prove a use case exists but can’t sustain production load.
 Decision architecture is how you cross from demo to durable system.

 The companies winning with AI aren’t the ones with better prompts.
 They’re the ones building decision architectures that compile human expertise into deterministic systems.
-They’re treating AI as a compiler, not a consultant.
+That’s the difference between automation theater and production systems that compound value every single day.

 Back to AI Articles